 2. The Swing away

-The second type of press is the swing away.
-This sort of press comes with a swivel that moves away from the platen.
-The press which I’ve been using for the past 5 years is a swing away.
+This press type comes with a swivel that moves away from the platen.
+It so happens that press which I’ve been using for the past 5 years is a swing away.
 Here’s my 3 cents on why I moved to the swing away: